Repulsive gravitational effect of a quantum wave packet and experimental scheme with superfluid helium: Experimental scheme to test the repulsive gravitational effect

-Now we turn to consider a feasible experimental scheme to test further the quantum gravity effect with superfluid $^{4}$He, shown in Fig. 3.
-For brevity's sake, we consider a sphere full of superfluid $^{4}$He.
+Now, we turn to consider an experimental scheme to test the repulsive gravitational effect using superfluid $^{4}$He, as shown in Fig. \ref{fig:ExpScheme}.
+For the sake of simplicity, we consider a sphere full of superfluid $^{4}$He.
 There is a hole in this sphere.
-In this situation, from Eqs. (\ref{acc}) and (\ref{temfield}), the gravity acceleration in the sphere due to superfluid $^{4}$He can be approximated as
+In this situation, from Eqs. (\ref{acc}) and (\ref{temfield}), the gravity acceleration in the hole of the superfluid $^{4}$He sphere can be approximated as

-Here the liquid helium density is $n_{He}\approx 550$ kg/m$^{3}$.
-From this, the anomalous acceleration is $\mathbf{a}=1.5\times 10^{-7}\mathbf{R}$.
-The gradient of this anomalous acceleration is $1.5\times 10^{-7}/s^{2}$.
-Even only the condensate component of superfluid $^{4}$He is considered, this anomalous acceleration can be larger than $10^{-8}R$.
-Quite interesting, this value is well within the present experimental technique of atom interferometer \cite{AI} to measure the gravity acceleration.
+Here, the liquid helium's density is $n_{He} \approx 550$ kg/m$^{3}$.
+From this equation, the anomalous acceleration is $\mathbf{a} = 1.5\times10^{-7}\mathbf{R}/s^{2}$.
+The gradient of this anomalous acceleration is $1.5 \times 10^{-7}/s^{2}$.
+Even if only the condensate component of the superfluid $^{4}$He is considered, for a sphere of radius $1m$, the maximum anomalous acceleration due to the condensate component is roughly $10^{-8} m/s^{2}$.
+It is noteworthy that this value is well within the range of the presently available experimental technique of atom interferometry \cite{AI}, which is used to measure the acceleration of gravity.
 Nevertheless, this is a very weak observable effect.
-Thus, it is unlikely to find an evidence to verify or falsify this anomalous acceleration without future experiments.

-Because highly localized helium atoms will not lead to quantum effect of gravity, the measurement of acceleration will give us new chance to measure the fraction of highly localized helium atoms, which is still an important and challenging topic in condensed matter physics.
-In our theory, the quantum effect of gravity does not rely on superfluid behavior.
-It depends on whether the wave packet of a particle is localized.
-It is well known that whether there is wave packet localization is a central topic in condensed matter physics and material physics, such as the long-range order problem at a phase transition.
-Considering the remarkable advances in atom interferometer \cite{AI}, it is promising that the quantum gravity effect would have potential applications in our understanding of condensed matter physics and material physics, \textit{etc}.
+Thus, it is unlikely that we will find evidence to verify or falsify this anomalous acceleration without future experiments.
+Apart from atom interferometry, the measurement of acceleration due to gravity using Bloch oscillation \cite{Bloch} for cold atoms in optical lattices, superfluid helium interferometry \cite{HeliumAI}, free-fall absolute gravimeters \cite{Freefalling}, and superconducting gravimeters \cite{superconductor,Paik} provides other methods to test the abnormal gravitational effect.
+In particular, the standard deviation of free-fall absolute gravimeters in the present technique is roughly $10^{-8}m/s^{2}$; superconducting gravimeters have achieved sensitivities of one thousandth of one billionth ($10^{-12}$) of the Earth's surface gravity.